How long does it take to have a work framed, and do you do rush orders?

 Do you perform services other than framing, such as mounting of photographs, crate making, photography of artwork?

+We do make custom crates, and offer art storage to our framing clients -- for more information or to get a quote, write to: firstname.lastname@example.org.
 We do not mount photographs, though we work with mounters and if our clients prefer it, we will handle transportation to and from the mounting studio.
-We rarely make crates, and though we photograph works of art for documentation (such as a signature or date on the verso of a work), we do not make studio photographs.
-We do store art but only for our framing clients and our space is limited.
-By and large, we prefer to keep to our core expertise, which comprises framing and other means of displaying works of art, such as easel, base and pedestal making.
+We photograph works of art for documentation (such as a signature or date on the verso of a work), but generally do not take studio photographs.
+By and large, we prefer to keep to our core expertise, which comprises framing and other means of displaying works of art, such as easels and acrylic cases.
 We try to aid our clients in any way possible in their search for, and dealings with, related professions.

 Do you frame art from periods other than modern and contemporary?